santiaghini/seed-counter/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://seed-counter-brophy.streamlit.app)

 SeedCounter is a tool that counts the number of seeds in an image.
-This tool was developed for segregation analysis of transgenic Arabidopsis lines to identify single insertion lines, and as such is optimized for counting the number of fluorescent seeds in a mixed pool of fluorescent and non-fluorescent seeds.
+This tool was developed for segregation analysis of transgenic Arabidopsis lines to identify single insertion lines, and as such is optimized for counting the number of transgenic seeds expressing a visible marker (fluorescence or pigment) in a mixed pool of seeds with and without the marker.

 SeedCounter takes a batch of images as input and outputs in `.csv` format the count of seeds for each input image given.